rwxrob/notes/Active IRL streaming kit.md

 *Should I use a phone or dedicated ?*

 - Phones never get the same range as a good hot spot
-- Best hot spot on the market is Netgear Nighthawk
+- Best hot spot on the market is Netgear Nighthawk M6 (with external battery)
+- Phones constantly overheat when doing anything streaming related (even the good ones)
+- Whatever you get you need at least three of them (in America at least)

 *What about StarLink Mini?*